nmlevin11/Project2/Project2_Group_L.md

 # Exploratory Data Analysis

-Now that we have set up our functions and run some test searches, we can do some exploratory data analysis of the results.First, let’s look at some contingency tables and bar plots of Weight Watcher points categories, grouped by vegetarian to see if vegetarian results tend to be lower point values.
+Now that we have set up our functions and run some test searches, we can do some exploratory data analysis of the results.
+First, let’s look at some contingency tables and bar plots of Weight Watcher points categories, grouped by vegetarian to see if vegetarian results tend to be lower point values.